slak44/ckompiler/README.md

 Also see what was chosen for some
 [implementation defined/undefined behaviours][impl_defs].

+## The CLI

+For an extensive list of options, run `ckompiler --help`.

+The command line interface is intended to emulate `gcc`/`clang` where possible.
+Many common flags like `-o`, `-c`, `-D`, `-I`, `-l` do exactly what they're expected to do.

+The CLI also supports various debugging options, such as the `--cfg-mode`-related opts, or the `--print-asm-comm` flag.

+The argument parsing is done using [kotlinx.cli][kotlinxcli], along with a bunch of custom extensions that can be found in [CLIExtensions.kt][cli_exts].
+The actual code that powers the command line can be found in the [CLI][cli] class.

 ## Overview of implementation details

 The compiler is mostly implemented as a processing pipeline of immutable data